-We did not have any material related party transactions during the three months ended March 31, 2022 and we didn't have any receivables or deferred revenue from related parties as of March 31, 2022 and December 31, 2021.
+We did not have any material related party transactions during the three months ended March 31, 2023 and 2022 and we didn't have any receivables or deferred revenue from related parties as of March 31, 2023 and December 31, 2022.

-We have revenue arrangements with customers that are also our investors.
-None of these customers hold a significant amount of ownership in our equity interests.
+We have revenue arrangements with clients that are also our investors.
+None of these clients hold a significant amount of ownership in our equity interests.